mercorii/Praise/README.md

 In addition to the official manifest.txt variables TUG supports, Praise also supports a third version parameter called PatchVersion.

+### How to show the credits in-game

+Praise doesn't show any data in-game.

+You need another mod to show the information provided by Praise.
+Praise only extracts the information from CREDITS.txt.

 ### How to use:

 ```